sandy-phred/ER_Dashboard/README.md

 - **Policy Makers** – Assess hospital performance and resource allocation.
 - **Students/Researchers** – Learn about healthcare analytics and Power BI dashboarding.

+👩‍⚕️Author

+**Sandra Mensah**
+- Graduate Student in Healthcare Administration (University of North Florida)
+- Background as a Physician Assistant with clinical care experience
+- Skilled in Healthcare Leadership, Finance, Health IT, and Project Planning
+- Member of ACHE (American College of Healthcare Executives)